Distribution free MMD tests for model selection with estimated parameters

 The paper is organized as follows.
-Our test statistics for model selection are introduced in Section~\ref{test_stat_motivation}, in addition to a discussion to fuel intuition about the scope of our results.
+Our test statistics for model selection are introduced in Section~\ref{test_stat_motivation}.
 In Section \ref{sec:asympdistteststat}, we formalize the mathematical framework and state the asymptotic distribution of our test statistic for model specification.
-A similar structure is follow in Section \ref{sec:modelselection} to introduce our model comparison framework.
+A similar structure is followed in Section \ref{sec:modelselection} to manage model comparison tests.
 Section \ref{sec:simstudy} contains a short simulation study to illustrate the empirical performance of the proposed tests.
+We apply our methodology to stock returns data in Section~\ref{sec:empirics}.
 Section~\ref{sec:conclusion} summarizes the results and sketches further extensions of the framework.
-Most technical details, particularly the proofs of the main theorems, have been postponed to some appendices.
+Most technical details, particularly the proofs of the main theorems, have been postponed to appendices.